AndreasKarageorgos/Anonymous-Chat/README.md

 The client use tor as proxy to connect on a server, the only thing that you have you do is to make sure that the tor service is running

--To check if the service is running
+* To check if the service is running

     sudo service tor status

- -If the service is closed
+ * If the service is closed

     sudo service tor start